John Farinacci

 John Farinacci Bio

-John Farinacci is an American ice hockey forward currently playing for the Providence Bruins of the American Hockey League (AHL) as a prospect to the Boston Bruins of the National Hockey League (NHL).
-He was drafted 76th overall by the Arizona Coyotes in the third round of the 2019 NHL entry draft.
-Farinacci played college ice hockey for the Harvard Crimson men’s ice hockey team.
+John Farinacci is an American ice hockey forward born on February 14, 2001, in Red Bank, New Jersey.
+He currently plays for the Providence Bruins of the American Hockey League (AHL) as a prospect for the Boston Bruins of the National Hockey League (NHL).
+Standing 5 feet 11 inches tall and weighing around 185 pounds, he plays the center position and shoots right.
+Farinacci was selected 76th overall by the Arizona Coyotes in the third round of the 2019 NHL Entry Draft before ultimately signing as a free agent with the Boston Bruins organization in 2023.

 Early Life and Background